fermmm/boilerplate-typescript-react-redux-webpack/README.md

 This was made ejecting a create-react-app project and adding many cool features to it.
 The downside is that the ejecting was made in 2018 (a couple of years ago), so it lacks some features that a more recent create-reacrt-app has.
 There is a positive side about this boilerplate: It's much more simple to update, extend and troubleshoot since create-react-app in the last couple of years became more and more complex, Facebook takes a lot of time to make updates on create-react-app dependencies, even the ones that should be safe to update like the Typescript version because the complexity and many versions of thier boilerplate.

 By calling a couple of npm install [...]@latest you can update anything, doing the same with a recent ejected create-react-app takes more time and troubleshooting because many issues appear.
 So this is ideal to start a quick prototyping or trying new versions of libraries.
-For a serious project I recommend a non-ejected create-react-app, Next-js or Razzle.
+For a serious project I recommend a non-ejected create-react-app, Next-js or Razzle, just to be always updated.

 ## Included in this boilerplate: